Manaslu Circuit Trek - 14 Days

 13Day

-The bus drive from Besisahar to Kathmandu takes about seven hours.
-You can also travel to Pokhara or Chitwan National Park from there.
-It is a picturesque drive on the way back to Kathmandu along the banks of the Marshyangdi and Trishuli rivers with splendid views of green hills, mountains, farming terraces, and colorful villages on both sides of the road.
+From Besisahar, we continue our journey to Kathmandu by road.
+You can also travel to Pokhara or Chitwan National Park from here.
+It is a picturesque drive back to Kathmandu along the banks of the Marshyangdi and Trishuli rivers, with splendid views of green hills, mountains, terraced farmland, and colorful villages on both sides of the road.

 Stay overnight at a hotel in Kathmandu.
-In the evening, we will be organizing a farewell Dinner with the team of Higher Limits Trek at Nepali Kitchen with cultural programs.
+In the evening, we will be organizing a farewell Dinner with the Higher Limits Trek team at Nepali Kitchen, featuring cultural programs.

 team-of-manaslu-trekking-dinner